cisagov/ScubaGoggles/baselines/Google Calendar Minimum Viable Secure Configuration Baseline v0.1.md

 4. Select **Only free/busy information (hide event details)**.
 5. Select **Save**.

-#### GWS.CALENDAR.1.2v0.1 Instructions
-1. There is no implementation for this policy

 ## 2. External Invitations Warnings

 This section determines whether users are warned when inviting one or more guests from outside of their domain.